curl/everything-curl/libcurl-names.md

  - With `CURLOPT_DNS_LOCAL_IP4` and `CURLOPT_DNS_LOCAL_IP6`, the application
    can specify which specific network addresses to bind DNS resolves to.

-## Global DNS cache is bad
+## No global DNS cache

-There is a *deprecated* option called `CURLOPT_DNS_USE_GLOBAL_CACHE` that when enabled tells curl to use a global DNS cache.
-This cache has no locks and stores data in a global context that then can be shared by all other easy handles that also is set to use the global cache.
+The option called `CURLOPT_DNS_USE_GLOBAL_CACHE` once told curl to use a global DNS cache.
+This functionality has been removed since 7.65.0, so while this option still exists it does nothing.

-This option should only be used by legacy applications and you *should* work on converting this over to using the share interface for sharing DNS cache the "proper" way.
-This option will be removed in a future version.